phage-nz/infosec-bazaar/honeypot/readme.txt

 - Comment out the following line in /opt/dionaea/lib/dionaea/python/dionaea/virustotal.py if you wish to disable automatic commenting of files uploaded to VirusTotal (done by default):

 self.make_comment(sf[0], sf[1], sf[2], 'comment')

+- If you wish DionaeaFR to listen on a port other than 8000, update the port definition in /etc/init.d/dionaeafr and restart the service.

 Cowrie